 The government will propose that transactions become subject to the transfer tax if 95 percent or more of the property changes hands, instead of the current 99.7 percent.
 German property deals are often structured to give owners a stake of less than that to avoid tax liability, said Hamberger.

-Investors including Cerberus Capital Management LP and Blackstone (BX) Group LP bought 6.4 billion euros ($8.4 billion) of German residential property in the first half, compared with 5.8 billion euros in all of 2011, according to data compiled by Chicago-based broker Jones Lang LaSalle Inc. (JLL)
+Investors including Cerberus Capital Management LP and Blackstone (BX:US) Group LP bought 6.4 billion euros ($8.4 billion) of German residential property in the first half, compared with 5.8 billion euros in all of 2011, according to data compiled by Chicago-based broker Jones Lang LaSalle Inc. (JLL:US)

 The government is selling TLG Group, a property company valued at about 1.9 billion euros.
 TLG attracted offers from investors such as Blackstone and Morgan Stanley.
-(MS)
+(MS:US)

 The new rules would affect so-called share deals, in which stakes in property holding companies change hands.
 Share deals allow companies to buy real estate without signing separate deeds for each property unit, and are often used in residential transactions, Hamberger said.